-The increase in operating expenses for U.S. Corrections & Detention reflects an increase of \$3.3 million resulting from the activation, intake of detainees related to our new contract at our company-owned Folkston ICE Processing Center correctional facility in January 2017.
-This increase was partially offset by aggregate decreases in operating expenses of \$1.1 million at certain of our facilities primarily due to net decreases in population, transportation services and the variable costs associated with those decreases.
+The increase in operating expenses for U.S. Corrections & Detention reflects an increase of \$20.5 million resulting from our acquisition of CEC on April 5, 2017 as well as the activation and intake of detainees related to our new contract at our company-owned Folkston ICE Processing Center correctional facility in January 2017.
+We also had aggregate net increases in operating expenses of \$0.4 million at certain of our facilities primarily due to net increases in population, transportation services and the variable costs associated with those increases.
+Operating expenses as a percentage of revenues have increased during Second Quarter 2017 which is primarily related to our acquisition of CEC.
+As we continue to integrate CEC into our operations, we expect to realize cost savings and other synergies in line with our other domestic correctional facilities.